Retiring in NC

 With the Appalachian Mountains to the West, the Piedmont Plateau in the central region, and the Coastal Plain to the East, the weather will vary depending on where you decide to retire in the state, but not by much.

-Average annual temperatures tend to range from 66 degrees Fahrenheit near the coast to 60 degrees Fahrenheit in the central region and 55 degrees Fahrenheit in the mountains.
+Average annual temperatures range from 66 degrees Fahrenheit near the coast to 60 degrees Fahrenheit in the central region and 55 degrees Fahrenheit in the mountains.
 If you decide to spend your retirement living in Raleigh, expect to enjoy all four distinct seasons throughout the year.

 Why not spend your retirement surrounded by stunning natural beauty?
 North Carolina is a special state since it offers three distinct regions: the Piedmont, the coast, and the mountains.